multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 If the mandatory actions for this stage are not performed, the contract can switch to the next stages when the time is due, but the expected actions in those stages will be blocked due to missing prerequisites.

 ### “Confirm tickets” stage
-This is the second stage of the contract, happening between the “Confirmation” epoch and the “Select winning tickets” epoch.
+This is the second stage of the contract, happening between the “Confirmation” block and the “Select winning tickets” block.
 This stage is mainly the potential investors’ time to shine, giving them the chance to confirm and pay any number of lottery tickets from their eligible allocated lot.

 Possible actions in this stage for the owner of the Launchpad Smart Contract are: